Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Introduction

-As a liquid is cooled, the time-scale characterising its structural ($\alpha$) relaxation $\tau_{\alpha}(T)$ increases.
-In the absence of crystallization, this growing $\tau_{\alpha}$ eventually leads to the formation of an `arrested' out-of-equilibrium amorphous solid called a glass \cite{angell2000relaxation}.
-The temperature at which dynamic arrest occurs depends on cooling rate \cite{angell2000relaxation}, so a conventional definition of the glass transition temperature $T_g$ is $\tau_{\alpha}(T_g)=100\,\textrm{s}$ \cite{dyre2006colloquium}.
-Glasses are ubiquitous and found in applications including construction, consumer products, coatings and optical components; important examples are ion-conducting glasses for energy applications; amorphous pharmaceuticals, whose dissolution properties are superior to their crystalline counterparts; or carbohydrate-based glasses that are used to preserve proteins.
-Polymer glasses are particularly versatile, since the polymer chain-length and flexibility provide additional means to control material processing and properties.
+As a polymer melt is cooled, the time-scale $\tau_{\alpha}(T)$ characterising its structural ($\alpha$) relaxation increases, eventually leading (in the absence of crystallization) to an arrested out-of-equilibrium amorphous solid called a \textit{glass} \cite{angell2000relaxation}; since dynamic arrest depends on cooling rate \cite{angell2000relaxation}, the glass transition temperature is conventionally defined by choosing $\tau_{\alpha}(T_g)\equiv100\,\textrm{s}$ \cite{dyre2006colloquium}.
+Variation in chain length and chain flexibility of polymers provide tremendous versatility, tuneability and processability.
+Thus, polymer glasses are ubiquitous and found in construction materials (aerospace, medical implants, additive manufacturing), in coatings, optical components, and in membranes for controlled transport of ions, gases or electrons.
+However, our fundamental lack of understanding of glass-formation in polymers often restricts our ability to design materials with optimised performance.